Kanegraffiti/LessonPlans/Information Technology/Week3_Information_Technology_Lesson_Plan_JSS1-3.md

 ### Lesson Presentation

-**Step 1 – Introduction:** Teacher displays pictures of ancient counting devices and asks pupils how people counted before electronic calculators.
+**Step 1 – Introduction:** Teacher displays pictures of ancient counting devices and asks students how people counted before electronic calculators.

 **Step 2 – Presentation:** Teacher explains that mechanical devices were invented to make counting faster and more accurate.

 **Step 3 – Explanation:** Teacher describes devices such as the **Abacus** (sliding beads for arithmetic), **Napier’s Bones** (rods for multiplication and division), **Pascaline** (gear-based adding machine), and **Charles Babbage’s Difference Engine** (automatic calculation using mechanical parts).

-**Step 4 – Application:** Pupils rotate through stations demonstrating how each device works, then place cards on a timeline showing the order of invention.
+**Step 4 – Application:** Students rotate through stations demonstrating how each device works, then place cards on a timeline showing the order of invention.

-**Step 5 – Evaluation:** Teacher asks pupils to name the devices, explain how they operate, and state their contributions to modern computing.
+**Step 5 – Evaluation:** Teacher asks students to name the devices, explain how they operate, and state their contributions to modern computing.

 ### Content Summary